 a bit thicker).
 After viewing the service manual, it uses a set

 screw for attachment which is good news indeed !
 Many Icom HF

 transceivers including the now discontinued IC-7200 and IC-7600 are of

 a push on type (which is unacceptable to the author).
 It's spinner hole

 piece (is just a dimple in the knob).
 Is a "clicky" type (detents) out

 of the box.
-Good news , there is to way select a "smooth" feeling knob
+More good news is here is to way select a "smooth" feeling

 by moving the 3 position slider adjustment on the bottom of the knob